Glory (kickboxing): Glory Rivals

 In January 2022 Glory announced a new series of events called Glory Rivals, jointly promoted with regional promotions.
 The first Rivals event with Enfusion was scheduled for May 21, 2022, at the Lotto Arena in Antwerp, Belgium.
 The event was later cancelled due to the finances of Enfusion's local promoter partner Antwerp Fight Organization catching the attention of Belgian authorities.

 Glory Rivals 1 was instead held on June 11, 2022, in Alkmaar, Netherlands.
 In the main event Luis Tavares defeated Florent Kaouachi by knockout in the third round.

 Glory Rivals 2 was held on September 17, 2022, in Alkmaar, Netherlands.

 Glory Rivals 3 was organized at Sporthallen Zuid in Amsterdam on November 5, 2022.
 Ibrahim El Bouni defeated Muhammed Balli by knock-out in the first round.

 Glory Rivals 4 took place on December 25 at Ryogoku Sumo Arena in Tokyo, Japan, in collaboration with Rise and Shoot boxing.
 Kento Haraguchi defeated Serhii Adamchuk by unanimous decision.

-GLORY Rivals 5 was organized on January 28, 2023, at Zamna Tulum Hotel in Tulum, Mexico, in collaboration with War of Nations.
+Glory Rivals 5 was organized on January 28, 2023, at Zamna Tulum Hotel in Tulum, Mexico, in collaboration with War of Nations.
 Abraham Vidales defeated Tomás Aguirre by Unanimous Decision.
 On January 11, 2024, it was announced that Glory and RISE would hold joint tournaments, combine their rankings and unify their rankings.
 A few days later, on February 6, the promotion put their lightweight and women's super bantamweight divisions on hold.

+Glory Rivals 6 is currently scheduled for November 28, 2026, at Maaspoort in Dan Bosch, Netherlands.